PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/4-how-tos/6-multiple-billing-period/README.md

 ### 3. Filter plans by billing period

-In order to only display plan with the selected billing period, you may use CSS filters.
-Add a css class containing the billing period in the name, and hide yearly components.
+As you will now retrieve monthly and yearly plans, you should want to only display plans with the selected billing period.
+We recommend to use CSS filters.
+Add a CSS class containing the billing period in the name, and hide yearly components.

    ```html{71,72}
       <!-- You should use the billing plan library in order to display your plan -->